acailic/acailic.github.io/_notes/oca-chapter-3.md

 - StringWrapper class does not implement toString method.

 - String, StringBuilder, and StringBuffer - all are final classes.
--String class itself is final and so all of its methods are implicitly final.
+- String class itself is final and so all of its methods are implicitly final.
+- `public void ensureCapacity(int minimumCapacity)` - Ensures that the capacity is at least equal to the specified minimum.
+If the current capacity is less than the argument, then a new internal array is allocated with greater capacity.
+The new capacity is the larger of:
+ The minimumCapacity argument.
+ Twice the old capacity, plus 2.
+ If the minimumCapacity argument is nonpositive, this method takes no action and simply returns.

+ - `public StringBuilder(int capacity)`
+   Constructs a string builder with no characters in it and an initial capacity specified by the capacity argument.

 **Arrays**

 - An array itself is an object.